 If you’d like to learn more about partnering opportunities at CytomX, please contact us here.

 In 2017, CytomX entered into a strategic immuno-oncology collaboration with Amgen focused on research and development of T-cell-engaging bispecific therapeutics.
-The current lead program, CX-904, is a CytomX Probody T-cell-engaging bispecific designed to target the epidermal growth factor receptor (EGFR) on cancer cells and the CD3 receptor on T cells.
-EGFR is a highly validated oncology target expressed on multiple human cancer types.
-CytomX is leading early development and has advanced CX-904 into a Phase 1/1b clinical study.
-Amgen will lead later development and commercialization with global late-stage development costs shared between the two companies.
-CytomX is eligible to receive development, regulatory and commercial milestones for the EGFR program.
-Amgen will lead global commercial activities with CytomX able to opt into a profit share in the U.S. and receive tiered, double-digit royalties on net product sales outside of the U.S.
+The lead program, CX-904, is a CytomX Probody T-cell-engaging bispecific designed to target the epidermal growth factor receptor (EGFR) on cancer cells and the CD3 receptor on T cells.
+In March 2025, based on CX-904 clinical observations as well as CytomX pipeline priorities, CytomX and Amgen jointly decided to not further develop the CX-904.

 In 2020, CytomX entered into a strategic collaboration with Astellas to co-develop an undisclosed number of Probody T-cell-engaging bispecific therapeutics designed to target the CD3 receptor on T cells and select oncology targets within the tumor microenvironment.